ajskateboarder/ajskateboarder.github.io/xpy.md

 ## How the thing works

-Xpy uses a type of preprocessor, mainly because I was too lazy to write new grammar for Python.
+Xpy uses a type of preprocessor that converts custom code into plain Python, mainly because I was too lazy to write new grammar for Python.
 But don't worry, I made it better in ways I'll explain soon.

 When I first started, I decided to use a while loop to iterate over lines, which was questionable at best: